-The first time Beck sang this song during his set, opening for Bob Dylan in December 1997.
-He began by explaining that as he was trying to find some songs to do for the show, he found an old banjo in his closet.
+The first time Beck sang this song was during his set opening for Bob Dylan in December 1997.
+He began by explaining that while he was trying to find some songs to do for the show, he found an old banjo in his closet.
 Beck had purchased the banjo with some of the very first profits he had made from music.
 Beck then did a fairly faithful cover of "Who's That Knockin' At My Window?" for the audience of Dylan fans.

 Beck returned to the song at his two hometown gigs at the Wilshire Theatre in October 2000.
 I am not sure whether or not a banjo was used, like on the first version three years prior.